 - Go for weekday lunch.
 It's usually 30–40% cheaper than dinner for the same restaurant — Kiseki is $30.90++ at lunch versus $49.90++ at dinner.

 - Chase the 1-for-1.
-Tenkaichi's standing 1-for-1 Premium A5 Japanese Wagyu effectively halves a premium wagyu order.
+Tenkaichi's standing 1-for-1 Premium A5 Japanese Wagyu effectively halves a premium wagyu order — but it doesn't stack with any other discount, so pick one or the other.

 - Watch the '++'.
 Prices are before 10% service charge and 9% GST, so a $30.90++ buffet is about $37 nett.
 Budget accordingly.